ethereum/consensus-specs/specs/test-format.md

 # General test format [WIP]

 This document defines the general YAML format to which all tests should conform.
-Testing specifications in Eth2.0 are still a work in progress. _Expect breaking changes_
+Testing specifications in Ethereum Serenity are still a work in progress. _Expect breaking changes_

 ## ToC